Inner Whispers 2

 These realizations pushed me toward a root-cause approach, leading me to advanced education in holistic nutrition.

 As I recovered, I started researching the history and efficacy of these medications and discovered a significant gap—not only in my nursing education but also in clinical practice and informed consent.
-Many medical professionals are unaware of the nuances of psychiatric drug withdrawal, with conditions like protracted withdrawal often dismissed or considered rare.
+Many medical professionals are unaware of the nuances of psychiatric drug withdrawal, with conditions like protracted withdrawal often considered rare.
 Yet, my experience—and the experiences of many others—tells a different story.
 Psychiatric medication withdrawal remains largely misunderstood, leaving countless people without the support they need.

 Advocating for Safe Tapering